fnproject/ext-statsapi/README.md

 ## Try some API calls

-After starting the example extended Fn server, create some functions.
+After starting your custom Fn server or the example extended Fn server, you must create some functions.
 If you don't then you won't get any statistics!

 ### Statistics for all applications